amjad5050/big-data-challenge/README.md

   * **Transform** the dataset to fit the tables in the [schema file](../Resources/schema.sql).
 It has been made  sure the DataFrames match in data type and in column name.

-  * **Load** the DataFrames that correspond to tables into an RDS instance. **Note:** This process can take up to 10 minutes for each.
-Be sure that everything is correct before uploading.
+  * **Load** the DataFrames that correspond to tables into an RDS instance. all the sql file are submitted in sql folders amazon files are submitted as Amazonsoftware.ipynb and  AmazonShoes.ipynb.